mitsuba-renderer/mitsuba3/docs/src/gallery.rst

 Gallery
 =======

-On this page you will find different 3D scene ready to be used with Mitsuba 3.
+On this page you will find different 3D scenes ready to be used with Mitsuba 3.

 All scenes in this gallery marked with 🅱️ originate from `Benedikt Bitterli's rendering resources <https://benedikt-bitterli.me/resources/>`_.
 On the official